 - They are known for their great temperament.
 They are hard to anger and they are very loyal, which makes them great guard dogs that can still be good for the whole family.

 In addition to that, German Shepherds are very beautiful and are known for their thick, sleek coats of fur.
-It’s no wonder that they have become one of the most popular dogs not just in Germany, but all throughout the world
+It’s no wonder that they have become one of the most popular dogs not just in Germany, but throughout the world.

 Knowing that they are very strong and capable dogs has led to the development of Schutzhund training, which is a way that you can teach your dog to be highly skilled.

 Some people think that Schutzhund training is a dog sport, but this isn’t true.
 Instead, it’s one of the most intense and comprehensive forms of training and testing your dog in various areas.
 That said, in certain parts of the world, particularly the USA, this training has actually been adapted into a type of sport and show.

 Schutzhund training originated in Germany in the early 1900s as a way to help test German Shepherds for their ability to protect people.
 The word schutzhund actually means "protection dog."

 Real Schutzhund training helps to educate the dog in protection and if your dog is to graduate from the program, then they must actually complete a bunch of tests that evaluate how capable they are.
 When it first became a thing, dogs were required to pass the training if they wanted to reproduce and pass their genes on to the next generation.